 c/v is the ratio of the constant to the variable capital, the so-called organic composition of capital.
 When all technicalities are taken into consideration, there are three slightly different definitions of the organic composition of capital.
 (1) There is c/v, with c and v measured in value.
 (2) There is c/v, with c and v measured according to prices of production.
 And there is (3) the "full organic composition", which takes account of the organic composition of the branches of industry that produce the goods (machinery, raw materials, etc.) representing the constant capital, and of the consumer goods representing the variable capital.

 k = c + v is the "cost-price" of producing some good; it is the capital actually expended; it does not include the persistent fixed capital.

 pp = k + R(f + k) = (c + v) + R(f + c + v) = Rf + (1 + R)(c + v) is the price of production of some good.
 If one sets f = 0 for simplicity, it is just k + Rk = (1 + R)(c + v).
 But if one takes account of f, it has to be calculated over an entire production cycle.
 Or, alternatively, to apply the formula to an individual unit of a commodity, one uses f=(value of fixed capital)/N, where N is the number of units produced by the machine in the course of a production cycle.
-Finally, note that the formula for pp is only approximate, as the exact equation of this form would need to have every category , including the rate of profit, calculated according to prices of production.
+Finally, note that the formula for pp is only approximate, as the exact equation of this form would need to have every category on the right-hand side, including the rate of profit, calculated according to prices of production.

 Category - When categories are underlined, it always indicates that they should calculated via prices of production, not values.
 For example, c represents the value of the constant capital, while c represents how much the constant capital would cost at prices of production.